Imagery: Give Credit (And Payment) Where It’s Due

 - How will you give attribution to the creator of the work?

-- Are you licensing for the exclusive “first right” to publish, reproduce, display, perform, distribute, transmit and otherwise make available each artwork for any purpose (including but not limited to the promotion of any product or publication), in any print, electronic, broadcast, mobile or other medium now existing or later created (“Any and All Media”), where “first right” means, with respect to any particular artwork, that the artist will not publish, reproduce, display, perform, transmit, or distribute the artwork through Any and All Media, or license others to do so, until thirty (30) days after your company’s first publication of such artwork in any form?
+- Are you licensing for the exclusive “first right” to publish, reproduce, display, perform, distribute, transmit and otherwise make available each artwork for any purpose (including but not limited to the promotion of any product or publication), in any print, electronic, broadcast, mobile or another medium now existing or later created (“Any and All Media”), where “first right” means, with respect to any particular artwork, that the artist will not publish, reproduce, display, perform, transmit, or distribute the artwork through Any and All Media, or license others to do so, until thirty (30) days after your company’s first publication of such artwork in any form?
 (That was a short version of what a license document could include.
 Clearly, licensing rights can get a tad complicated.)

 Keep in mind that, typically, any rights granted to you are non-transferable and non-sublicensable, meaning that you cannot transfer or sublicense them to anyone else—whether you are contracting with a creator for original work or a stock art and photography company.